 Try to put it somewhere safe where it won’t get squished.
 If you do things right, the cornbread should stay good for up to one week in the fridge.

 If you don’t know that you’ll be able to eat the cornbread in the next day or two, it’s better to put it in the fridge.
-This gives you longer to eat all of the cornbread without having to worry about it going bad.
+This gives you longer to eat all of it without having to worry about it going bad.

 Can You Freeze Cornbread?

 Yes, you can freeze cornbread if you want to.
-This is a better option when you don’t know when you’re going to want to eat the leftover cornbread.
+This is a better option when you don’t know when you’re going to want to eat the leftovers.

 To start, you’ll simply wrap the cornbread in plastic or aluminum foil.
 When you’re finished, it’ll be necessary to find a freezer-safe plastic bag.

-Otherwise, you could put the cornbread in an airtight plastic container that is freezer-safe.
-You need to do this to prevent the cornbread from getting freezer burn.
+Otherwise, you could put it in an airtight plastic container that is freezer-safe.
+You need to do this to prevent it from getting freezer burn.